rapid7/metasploit-framework/MSF6-Feature-Proposals.md

 ## Meterpreter Transport and Scalability Improvements.

 The Meterpreter Protocol "TLV" is enhanced to support modern features such as logging, unidirectional messages, obfuscation, sequence number reassembly and more.
-Thee feature will enable Meterpreter sessions to be more robust, faster, and evade detection with greater ease than before.
+This feature will enable Meterpreter sessions to be more robust, faster, and evade detection with greater ease than before.

 Additionally, Meterpreter payload listeners, rather than being integrated straight into `msfconsole`, will run as an independent process that communicates with msfconsole (1 or more users) over RPC similar to the msfdb_ws (Metasploit Database Web Service).
 The external listener then replaces the 'metasploit-aggregator' project by not requiring an intermediate proxy to park or share sessions, these are done directly by having the listeners independent of console users.